We Hate to Waste logo

 BOOK a Private Online Talk or In-person Guided Walking Tour of NYC’s Historic Meatpacking District

-Some of the groups who have enjoyed my walking tours or talks include: The National Arts Club, Historic Districts Council, Culinary Historians of Ann Arbor, New York Adventure Club, Village Preservation, Archivists Round Table of New York, Guides Association of New York City, Docents of the High Line, Municipal Arts Society, Columbia Business School Alumni Club of New York, Friends of the Upper East Side
+Some of the groups who have enjoyed my walking tours or talks include: The New York Women’s Culinary Alliance, The National Arts Club, Historic Districts Council, Culinary Historians of Ann Arbor, New York Adventure Club, Village Preservation, Archivists Round Table of New York, Guides Association of New York City, Docents of the High Line, Municipal Arts Society, Columbia Business School Alumni Club of New York, Friends of the Upper East Side and Good Neighbors of Park Slope.

 LINK HERE TO CONTACT Jacquie Ottman, “The Meatpacking Lady”

-IN PERSON WALKING TOUR: Unpacking the Historic Meatpacking District.
-May 3, 2024 11 am SOLD OUT
+IN PERSON WALKING TOUR: Exploring NYC’s Historic Meatpacking District.
+PRIVATE TOUR for New York Women’s Culinary Alliance.
+Thursday, September 19, 2024 11 am

 IN PERSON WALKING TOUR: Exploring NYC’s Historic Meatpacking District.
-May 19, 2024 11 am REGISTER
+Open House New York Weekend.
+FREE.
+Saturday, October 19, 11 am – 12:30 pm LEARN MORE

 WHAT PEOPLE SAY about Jacquie Ottman’s Talks and Walks of NYC’s Historic Meatpacking District